• DEVONPORT FAMILY MEDICINE - NEW PATIENT MEDICAL QUESTIONNAIRE

 • Rows

-• Practice Policies & Terms and Conditions
+• Practice Policies & Patient Information

 • Appointments & Consultation Rules

 Standard GP appointments are up to 15 minutes and focus on 1–2 key concerns.
-Additional charges may apply if consultations require more time.
-Longer appointments are available for specific needs, including:

 • Driver licence medicals